Water leakage has to be one of the most common reasons for damage in households.

 2. Minimal Damage Leaks

-Apart from hiking up your water bill, the constant leakage can lead to severe water damage in the future.
+Apart from hiking up your water bill, constant leakage can lead to severe water damage in the future.

 3. Significant Damage Leaks

 Other problems may include a fault in the toilet supply line or leakage from common appliances like washing machines and dishwashers.
-However, burst and damaged pipes often occur in internal pipelines, leading to more severe damage to your plumbing system.
+However, bursts and damaged pipes often occur in internal pipelines, leading to more severe damage to your plumbing system.